 Learning to create healthy boundaries during the holidays can potentially save you a lot of time and stress.
 Boundaries help you to communicate more clearly, set expectations with others, and create more peace and harmony within your life.

-Following tip one and getting clear on your priorities will help you realign with what’s most important to you.
+Following tip one and clarifying your priorities will help you realign with what’s most important to you.
 That alignment will then give you a boost of confidence when saying No or setting your boundaries.
+Also, you can rely on these helpful one-liners to help you set and stick to your boundaries:

 Tip three: Set realistic expectations